reagento/dishka/docs/advanced/context.rst

 1. Declaration that object is received from context using :ref:`from-context`.
 You need to provide the type and scope.
 2. Usage of that object in providers.
 3. Passing actual values on scope entrance.
 It can be container creation for top level scope or container calls for nested ones.
-Use it in form ``context={Type: value,...}``
+Use it in form ``context={Type: value,...}``.

 .. code-block:: python